 The Chuvash Republic possesses unique natural resources.
 Water resources are the beauty of the Volga, Sura, Tsivil’ rivers, and also four hundred lakes.
 One of the treasures of the republic is forests, which cover a third of the territory, mainly along with the Sura and the Volga area.
 The forests of Chuvashia consist of oak groves, mixed forests, and coniferous forests.
 The climate of the republic is moderate-continental, and the averages temperature is +20°C (68F) in summer and -12° (10F) in winter.

 The tourist attractions of the Chuvash Republic have various nature.
-The main groups are monuments of Orthodox Christianity, monuments of ancient Russian culture, historical and cultural monuments, museums and exhibitions, and the unique Neolithic sites (a list of some tourist attractions see in Appendix 8).
+The main groups are monuments of Orthodox Christianity, monuments of ancient Russian culture, historical and cultural monuments, museums and exhibitions, and the unique Neolithic sites.

 The monuments of Orthodox Christianity include monasteries and churches throughout the republic.
 Other monuments represent the history and culture of Chuvashia from different ethnic and historical perspectives.
 Many of them were rebuilt or restored.